QubesOS/qubes-doc/introduction/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you can fix the problem yourself, please see `how to edit the documentation <https://www.qubes-os.org/doc/how-to-edit-the-documentation/>`__.
+If you can fix the problem yourself, please see :doc:`how to edit the documentation </developer/general/how-to-edit-the-rst-documentation/>`.
 If not, please see :doc:`issue tracking </introduction/issue-tracking>`.

 Will Qubes seek to get certified under the GNU Free System Distribution Guidelines (GNU FSDG)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^